 The 56 claim Gold Cap property covers over 1,200 hectares and adjoins the northeast boundary of the Kinross' White Gold property.
 Gold Cap is 100% owned by Pacific Ridge and was staked in 2009 on the basis of an anomalous gold silt sample reported by the Geological Survey of Canada.

 Gold Cap covers a geologic setting for White Gold style mineralization, similar to Kinross' Golden Saddle Zone, 6 km to the southwest.
 During 2009 and 2010, exploration on the property consisted of detailed grid-based soil sampling to test the emerging geochemical trends.
 The combined results detected a 3km long northeasterly gold-in-soils anomaly.
 Gold-in-soil values peak at 217 ppb gold.

 The anomaly lies adjacent to the Cathy Zone on Kinross' White Gold property and the two soil anomalies may be a part of the same zone.
 From a regional geological perspective, a major northwest/southeast-trending fault zone proximal to the Comstock gold discovery located 5 km northwest of Gold Cap, may also trend through the Gold Cap claims.

-Plans for the 2014 season include more detailed soils sampling in order to further define the anomalous gold-in-soils located adjacent to the Kinross Cathy zone.
-If then warranted a follow-up program of bedrock sampling would follow in order to define drill targets.
+Plans for the future include more detailed soils sampling and trenching in order to further define the anomalous gold soil anomaly located adjacent to the Kinross Cathy zone.
+If then warranted a follow-up program of detailed geophysical surveying would follow in order to define drill targets.